analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 In India, nobody has ever earned an hourly salary in their entire life.

-Now that's a dangerous thing that happens because of that: Nobody understands what's their value per hour.
+Now there's a dangerous thing that happens because of that: Nobody understands what's their value per hour.

 You ask any Indian, if you ever come to India, and go to any store, any hotel, any restaurant - ask the guy, what's your salary per hour?
 They cannot answer that question.